YannisZa/GeNSIT/docs/README.md

 | JointTableSIM_NN | 0.141  | doubly_constrained                    | TotallyConstrained | degree_higher   | [0.68]          | [0.55]      |
 | JointTableSIM_NN | 0.141  | unconstrained                         | TotallyConstrained | direct_sampling | [29.51]         | [1.73]      |

-Processing experimental outputs for uses similar to the ones provided by `plot` and `summarise` commands can also be achieved by following the steps of notebook [Example 2 - Reading outputs](../notebooks/Example%202%20-%20Reading%20outputs.ipynb).
+Processing experimental outputs for uses similar to the ones provided by `plot` and `summarise` commands can also be achieved by following the steps of notebook <a href="../notebooks/Example%202%20-%20Reading%20outputs.ipynb" target="_blank">Example 2 - Reading outputs</a>.

 ## Reproduce